wazo-platform/wazo-doc/source/cti_client/xlets/contact.rst

 ---------

 Many transfers scenarios are supported from the XiVO contact xlet.
-Blind and attended trafers can be done by right clicking a contact.
+Blind and attended tranfers can be done by right clicking a contact.

-To be able to transfer calls using the XiVO client you have to enable the transfer service from the user configuration form in the web-interface.
+.. important:: To be able to transfer calls using the XiVO client you have to enable the

-Attended transfers can be aborted using `*0` from the operators phone.
+    transfer service from the user configuration (or the queue configuration if used) form in the web-interface.

+Attended Transfers
+^^^^^^^^^^^^^^^^^^

+.. important:: For the Attended Transfer to work properly in all expected cases you must take care
+    of the value of the options below:

+    :menuselection:`Services ---> IPBX ---> Services IPBX ---> Extensions ---> Advanced ---> Parking`:

+    * option `Allow DTMF based transfers when picking up parked call` should be set to ``Caller`` to be able to initiate an attended transfer for a call picked from a parking,
+    * option `Allow DTMF based hangups when picking up parked call` should be set to ``Caller`` to be able to abort an attended transfer picked up from a parking,

+Usage :

+#.
+Answer an incoming call,
+#.
+Search an user in the Contact xlet,
+#.
+Right clic on the user icon and choose `Attended transfer`,

+    #.
+If the selected user has also a mobile, you can choose its mobile,
+    #.
+You can abort the attended transfer by dialing ``*0`` on your phone (see note below),
+    #.
+You can finish the attended transfer by hanging up the call,

+Other important options to look to are :

+* :menuselection:`Services ---> IPBX ---> Services IPBX ---> Extensions ---> General -> Transfers` :
+  option `Timeout for answer on attended transfer` should be set to a value below the mean ringing time of most users on the XiVO if you want the attented transfer be aborted automatically after this timeout,
+* :menuselection:`Services ---> IPBX ---> Services IPBX ---> Extensions ---> General` : the option `Hangup`
+  must be set to ``*0`` if you want to use ``*0`` to abort attended transfer.